Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Introduction

 \IEEEPARstart{I}{dentifying} who spoke when from the input audio is referred to as speaker diarization \cite{anguera2012speaker,park2022review}.
 It is a core technology of spoken language understanding of multi-talker conversations in various scenarios such as everyday conversations \cite{kenny2010diarization,barker2018fifth,watanabe2020chime}, doctor-patient conversations \cite{finley2018automated}, meetings \cite{araki2008doa}, lectures \cite{zhu2007multi}, and video contents \cite{bost2015audiovisual}.

-While cascaded methods for diarization have been widely investigated in the literature \cite{wang2018speaker,park2020auto,medennikov2020targetspeaker,bredin2021endtoend,landini2022bayesian}, progress on end-to-end methods has enabled highly accurate speaker diarization \cite{fujita2019end2,horiguchi2020endtoend,horiguchi2022encoderdecoder,maiti2021endtoend,liu2021endtoend,zeghidoure2021dive}.
+While cascaded methods for diarization have been widely investigated in the literature \cite{wang2018speaker,park2020auto,bredin2021endtoend,landini2022bayesian}, progress on end-to-end methods has enabled highly accurate speaker diarization \cite{fujita2019end2,horiguchi2020endtoend,horiguchi2022encoderdecoder,medennikov2020targetspeaker,maiti2021endtoend,liu2021endtoend,zeghidoure2021dive}.
 One reason for this advance is the easy handling of overlapping speech.
 In cascaded methods, the speaker embeddings extracted for each short segment are clustered to perform diarization.
 Therefore, overlap-aware speaker diarization cannot be done unless overlap detection and speaker assignment are performed as post-processing \cite{boakye2008overlapped,landini2020but,horiguchi2021endtoend}.
 However, most end-to-end models can naturally handle overlapping speech because they estimate speech segments of multiple speakers simultaneously like multi-label classification.
 Another reason is the ease of optimization as an entire diarization system.
 In cascaded methods, each module (speech activity detector, speaker embedding extractor, clustering model, \etc) is trained independently, which makes it difficult to optimize the overall diarization system.
 In contrast, end-to-end methods use a single neural network to obtain diarization results directly from the input audio, making optimization easier than cascaded methods.
-In addition to accuracy, end-to-end methods also have an advantage in terms of system development.
-For example, if we want to extend an offline diarization system to enable online processing, all the modules need to be updated for online purposes.
-In particular, the clustering part requires a separate algorithm to be developed because most of the well-established clustering algorithms for speaker diarization \cite{park2020auto,landini2022bayesian} cannot be used for online inference.
-However, end-to-end methods can relatively be easily utilized in online diarization by using a buffer to store the previous input-result pairs \cite{xue2021online,xue2021online2} or by simply replacing the network architecture with the one that enables online inference \cite{han2021bwedaeend}.
+This is also the same for online diarization.
+Online diarization with cascaded methods requires all the modules above to enable online use.
+On the other hand, an end-to-end method still requires a single model by simply replacing the network architecture with the one that enables online inference \cite{han2021bwedaeend}.
+In other methods, an end-to-end model trained for offline use can be used for online purposes by using a buffer to store the previous input-result pairs \cite{xue2021online,xue2021online2}.